 - Password: The password of the user specified above.

 - Mapping fields: You will need to map qTest Manager user properties (Username, First name, Last name, and Email) with corresponding LDAP attributes.

 - If your LDAP server is using SSL connection, check on Use SSL connection.

-- If you are using Active Directory, check on Is Active Directory?
+- If you are using Active Directory, check Is Active Directory?

 - Select Test Connection to verify if qTest Manager is able to connect to your LDAP server.

 - Activate the connection by switching the Activation status on.

 NOTE: If qTest Manager fails to connect to your LDAP server, you will not be able to activate the connection.

 - In Site Administration select the Licenses - Users tab.

 - If there is at least one active connection to your authentication system (Eg: LDAP), you will see/select the Import From LDAP button.

-- On the Import Users dialog, select one authentication system and then click the Retrieve users button.
+- On the Import Users dialog, select one authentication system and then select Retrieve users.
 It will generate a list of users from your authentication system.